Adult ADHD can lead to challenges at work, in relationships and in other areas of your life. The right treatment can make a big difference.

 Cyclothymia may be a mild form of bipolar disorder, but your fluctuating moods can have serious consequences.
 Learn about treatment options.

-People with dissociative disorders chronically escape their reality in involuntary, unhealthy ways, ranging from suppressing memories to assuming alternate identities.
+People with dissociative disorders escape their reality in involuntary, unhealthy ways, ranging from suppressing memories to assuming alternate identities.
 Recovery is possible.

 Children of all ages experience headaches, but the causes aren't all the same.
 Here's how to help your child.